ionutc11/ImgCarouselApp/README.md

+#Image carousel application, that do not use any external library

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.